Classical Guitar Technique Off-Guitar Exercises for Travel, Strength, and Stretch

-A quick word on classical guitar technique exercises and Pain
+Classical guitar technique exercises and Pain

 Here is my view on discomfort: “No pain, no pain.”
-I am not a big fan of pain, and generally seek to avoid it.
+I am not a big fan of pain and generally seek to avoid it.
 I suggest you do the same.

 “No pain, no pain.”